kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 ```

 ### Add Name Suffix
+[`nameSuffix`] can be used to add a suffix to the name of all Resources in a project.

-The following example adds a suffix to the name of a Deployment.
+Here is an example of how to add a suffix to the name of a Deployment and a generated ConfigMap.
+The ConfigMap is generated with [`configMapGenerator`].

 1. Create a Kustomization file.
 ```yaml